awsdocs/amazon-eks-user-guide/doc_source/install-kubectl.md

 1. Determine whether you already have `kubectl` installed on your device\.

    ```
-   kubectl version --short --client
+   kubectl version --client
    ```

-   If you have `kubectl` installed in the path of your device, the example output includes the following line\.
-You can ignore the message explaining that `--short` will become the default in the future\.
+   If you have `kubectl` installed in the path of your device, the example output includes information similar to the following\.
 If you want to update the version that you currently have installed with a later version, complete the next step, making sure to install the new version in the same location that your current version is in\.

    ```
    Client Version: v1.28.X-eks-1234567